anyscale/madewithml.github.io/docs/courses/mlops/organization.md

         pip install git+https://github.com/GokuMohandas/MLOps#egg=tagifai
         ```

-### Operations
+### Utilities

-Now that we've organized our functions/classes, it's time to create some new functions to encapsulate the ad-hoc processes in our notebooks.
+Now that we've organized our functions and classes, it's time to create some new functions to encapsulate the ad-hoc processes in our notebooks.
 Recall that we repeatedly performed actions such as setting the device, reading from a JSON file, etc. We should organize these general [utilities](https://github.com/GokuMohandas/MLOps/blob/main/tagifai/utils.py){:target="_blank"} as separate functions that we can reuse later on.
-For example:

 ```python linenums="1"
 # Set device